 There are genuine problems that should discourage all and any from currently investing in GGC.
 For example – and just one of many, many examples – GGC owes immense debts to vendors in the closest town of Curacavi.
 Brad and I spent two weeks there and fell in love with the people, the town, the experience.
 But GGC owes hundreds and hundreds of thousands of dollars to hardware stores, service providers... ordinary Chileans who are acutely harmed by the project's malfeasance.
 They will be and should be first in line for repayment from any legal actions.
 GGC is heavily encumbered with no good outcome in the near future.

-I remain a friend of Jeff Berwick.
 I continue to admire the founding fathers of GGC and I do nothing but wish them success.
 I hope to be part of the resolution.
 But no one, no one should invest their hard-earned money in this venture before a resolution is clear.
 I don't want to have you on my conscience.